 - the replacement of Income Statement with Statement of Comprehensive Income.
 Items of income and expense not recognised in profit or loss are now disclosed as components of 'other comprehensive income'.
-In this regard, such items are no longer reflected as equity movements in the Statement of Changes in Equity; - the adoption of the single statement approach to the presentation of the Statement of Comprehensive Income; - other financial statements are renamed in accordance with the Standard; and - presentation of a third Statement of Financial Position as at the beginning of a comparative financial year where relevant amounts have been affected by a retrospective change in accounting policy or material reclassification of items.
+In this regard, such items are no longer reflected as equity movements in the Statement of Changes in Equity; - the adoption of the single statement approach to the presentation of the Statement of Comprehensive Income; - · other financial statements are renamed in accordance with the Standard; and - presentation of a third Statement of Financial Position as at the beginning of a comparative financial year where relevant amounts have been affected by a retrospective change in accounting policy or material reclassification of items.

-Consolidated Group
+Consolidated Consolidated Group

-2020 2019
+2021 2020

 \$ \$

 2a Revenue and Other Income

-Profit / (loss) on sale of assets 16,865 -
+Profit / (loss) on sale of assets 55,000 16,865

-Interest income 28,088 -
+Interest income 1 28,088

-Other income 63,800 -
+Other income 35,358 63,800

-Rent income 1,360 8,023
+Rent income - 1,360

-Total revenue and other income 110,113 8,023
+Total revenue and other income 90,359 110,113

+Revenue includes:

+a) The sale of fixed assets sold during the financial year: and b) An amount of compensation received from the fire that damaged buidlings located on the Property during the financial year.

 2b Administration Expenses

-Administration and corporate expenses (9,166) 10,180

-Bad debts and doubtful debts (199,352) 200,000

-Property expenses (6,603) 10,743

-Depreciation expenses (5,150) 15,150

-Other expenses (4,508) 258,920

-Total administration expenses (224,779) 494,993
+Administration and corporate expenses (14,653) (9,166) Bad debts and doubtful debts (291,874) (199,352) Property expenses (6,934) (6,603) Depreciation expenses - (5,150) Other expenses (3,144) (4,508) Total administration expenses (316,605) (224,779)

 2c Finance Costs

-Interest expenses 12,777 25,823

-Total finance cost 12,777 25,823
+Interest expenses (65,189) (12,777) Total finance cost (65,189) (12,777)

-Finance costs have reduced to the reduction in the debenture interest bearing liabilities include the new lenders.
-The interest will be payable on those facilities at the time of repayment.
+In previous financial year, the interest from the interest bearing liability was not recorded as owing.
+However, as the interest is now payable, the interest capitalised has been recognised, and is reflected in the financials accordingly.